Capillary/api-documentation/source/includes/_transaction.md

-mode | string | Mode of payment. value | double | Amount paid through the current mode. notes |string | Additional information related to the payment mode. attributes | obj | Attributes of the payment mode in names and value pairs. loyaltyPromotionIdentifiers | array | id | - | --
+mode | string | Mode of payment. value | double | Amount paid through the current mode. notes |string | Additional information related to the payment mode. attributes | obj | Attributes of the payment mode as name-value pairs. loyaltyPromotionIdentifiers | array |

 <aside class="notice">Parameters marked with * are mandatory. </aside>